Yahyakiani/Css_Notes/Islamiat/Islamiat.md

 Explains Metaphysical Things
 Power to endure adversities of life

--Social
+**Social**
-Source of Knowledge (On how to work in society)
+- Source of Knowledge (On how to work in society)
-Mutual Cooperation (Ummah)
+- Mutual Cooperation (Ummah)
-Tolerance
+- Tolerance
-Establishes social control
+- Establishes social control
-Rule of Law
+- Rule of Law
-Equality (Arbi and Ajmi)
+- Equality (Arbi and Ajmi)
-Mutual Care and respect(Idea of Human Dignity) (The best of deeds is prayer at proper time and kindess to the parents:Sahih Muslim)
+- Mutual Care and respect(Idea of Human Dignity) (The best of deeds is prayer at proper time and kindess to the parents:Sahih Muslim)
 Taraweh(social congregation)
 Cultural Interaction(Hajj)

--Moral
+**Moral**
-Destroy ego
+- Destroy ego
-Inculcate generosity
+- Inculcate generosity
-HUMBLEness
+- HUMBLEness
-Patience and tolerance
+- Patience and tolerance
-Compassion
+- Compassion
-Decreases Lust for Weath
+- Decreases Lust for Weath
-Modesty
+- Modesty
-taqwa
+- taqwa
-accountability
+- accountability
-Inclination towards good deeds
+- Inclination towards good deeds
-Consistancy on the right path
+- Consistancy on the right path

-- Distinctive aspect of Islam
+**Distinctive aspect of Islam**
-Complete Code of Life
+- Complete Code of Life
-Uniqueness of name
+- Uniqueness of name
 simple and rational
 moderation in world and hereafter
 Eternal